ReScience/ReScience-submission/article/Larisch-2019.md

 If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (Fig. \ref{Fig_con} c).
 As in the original paper, the connections from neurons which are firing a long time after or before the postsynaptic neuron are weak, while they are strong to neurons which fired a short time after the neurons.
 Fig. \ref{Fig_con} d shows a similar connectivity structure for the pair based STDP rule [@Song2001].
-Similar is reported in @Clopath2010.
+A similar result is reported in @Clopath2010.

 ## Receptive fields